geodee/llamaindex-chat-with-streamlit-docs/README.md

+FTR, I have no clue what the eff I'm doing with github here.

 # 🦙📚 LlamaIndex - Chat with the Streamlit docs

 Build a chatbot powered by LlamaIndex that augments GPT 3.5 with the contents of the Streamlit docs (or your own data).